AB-CE/abce/doc/introduction.rst

 :raw-tex:`\cite{Tisue2004}` Python on the other hand is a compiled [#compiled]_ general programming language.
 Consequently it is faster than NetLogo.

-NetLogo has the unique feature to integrate the interface with with the programming language.
-ABCE goes a different direction rather than integrating the interface it forgoes the interface completely and everything is written in Python (even the configuration files), parameters are specified in excel-sheets (.csv).

 Netlogo's most prominent feature are the turtle agents.
 To have turtle agents in ABCE, Python's turtle library has to be